 These are some of the organizations that offer resources to help women start and run their organizations:

 Small Business Administration Federal Contracting Program

 The Small Business Administration (SBA) is one of the biggest sources of support for women-owned businesses and aspiring female entrepreneurs.
 The SBA focuses on entrepreneurial recruitment, free education, and the advancement of businesswomen through technical support, funding, and special government incentive programs.

 The most innovative program supported by the SBA helps women find gainful employment through accessible government contracts.
 The Women-Owned Small Business (WOSB) Federal Contracting Program began in 2011 to assist women and women-owned companies in expanding their scope in technically demanding industries.

-Under this program, the SBA helps Economically Disadvantaged WOSBs (EDWOSBs) get improved access to technical industries, where woman have been historically underrepresented.
+Under this program, the SBA helps Economically Disadvantaged WOSBs (EDWOSBs) get improved access to technical industries, where women have been historically underrepresented.
 Under federal law, a certain number of contracts are set aside for qualified EDWOSBs, so they’re there for the taking if you meet the SBA’s requirements.
-WOSB have helped to level the playing field for women in the STEM sectors and promote their advancement in male-dominated business realms.
+WOSB has helped to level the playing field for women in the STEM sectors and promote their advancement in male-dominated business realms.

 Women-Specific Grants and Loans

 One of the most important things a small business owner needs to do at the outset is secure financing.
 Without proper funding, a small business will never get off the ground.
 The numbers show that men are more likely to receive funding, such as loans and equity funding than women (38% vs. 30%).
 That’s discouraging, but the good news is that there are specific programs available exclusively to female entrepreneurs.
 For example, there are a variety of grants available for women in business.